johnno1962/SwiftTrace/README.md

     }

     SwiftTrace.tracerClass = MyTracer.self

+#### How it works

+A Swift `AnyClass` instance has a layout similar to an Objective-C class with some additional data documented in the `ClassMetadataSwift` in SwiftTrace.swift.
+After this data there is a vtable of pointers to the class and instance member functions of the class up to the size of the class instance.
+SwiftTrace replaces these function pointers with a pointer to a unique assembly language "trampoline" entry point which has destination function and data pointers associated with it.
+All registers are saved and this function is called passing the data pointer to log the method name.
+The method name is determined by de-mangling the symbol name associated the function address of the implementing method.
+All registers are then restored and control is passed to the original function implementing the method.

 Please file an issue if you encounter a project that doesn't work while tracing.
 It should be 100% reliable as it uses assembly language trampolines rather than Swizzling like Xtrace.
 Otherwise, the author can be contacted on Twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).